lwvmobile/ledacs-esk/readme.txt

 sudo modprobe -r dvb_usb_rtl28xxu. running pi-build.sh to build should run -DDETACH_KERNEL_DRIVER=ON to prevent this error, please rebuild if you are coming from an older version prior to 0.27.

+New: 2020.10.06 ledacs-esk-ncurses
+Users may wish to use the optional ncurses version of ledacs-esk, just call it with the same parameters as ledacs-esk Out will remain in fixed area of the terminal, providing a concise view of all info but limits review capability Call with

+./nstart.sh

+or

+rtl_fm -d 0 -f 851375000 -s 28.8k -p 0.5 -g 49 | ./ledacs-esk-ncurses site243 1 1 0 allow deny

 What Dot Detector does: